 Animal Law Enforcement Corporal

 Corporals perform the most difficult Animal Law Enforcement tasks that typically involve a variety of advanced investigative and technical enforcement activities.
-Inspire and encourage the men and women on their team to excel in daily tasks and stimulate teamwork to get things done in a consistent manner with the organizational mission, vision, and values.
-Corporals, train, instruct, advise, and support junior team members to effectively and efficiently complete assigned tasks.
+Inspire and encourage the men and women on their team to excel in daily tasks and stimulate teamwork to get things done in a manner that is consistent with the organizational mission, vision and values.
+Corporals supervise, train, instruct, advise, and support junior team members to effectively and efficiently complete assigned tasks.

 A Corporal assigned to any specialized division performs the specific duties of these divisions.
-In addition, a Corporal assigned to any one of these specialized divisions provides knowledge, expertise, and experience that are unique to day-to-day operations of the unit and unusual situations that may occur in the course of the enforcement operations.
+In addition, a Corporal assigned to any one of these specialized divisions provides knowledge, expertise, and experience which are unique to day-to-day operations of the unit as well as unusual situations which may occur in the course of the enforcement operations.

 Key Duties and Responsibilities: